find your perfect LLM program

 A variety of institutions in the UK offer the legal conversion courses including University of Law, University of Nottingham, BPP Law School, Northumbria University, City University, London.
 While choosing the institution consider your personal preferences in terms of the reputation and ranking of the schools, the law course that suits you best, costs and geographical location.

-Legal Conversion Courses are considered to be good options for students who wish to pursue a career as a solicitor or a barrister.
-They provide the legal knowledge necessary to gain admission to the legal training courses i.e. LPC/BPTC.
+Legal conversion courses and the SQE are good options for students who wish to pursue a career as a solicitor or a barrister.
 Their focus tends to be on providing knowledge of a broad range of legal subjects to non-law students.
 On the other hand, the Master of Laws (LLM) does not lead to a professional degree and is more academic in nature.
 It is of particular importance if you have an area of genuine interest and want to specialize in that area of law.
 It therefore, provides a means to explore in depth an area of law.
 Often those students who wish to work in a specific area of law after graduation embark upon a Master of Laws course, for example Maritime Law or Intellectual Property Law.Both types of law course however, open an array of opportunities and improve employability.
 The choice tends to be a personal one.
 The courses are also not mutually exclusive so it is possible to pursue LLM at a later stage in one’s career.
 For example, after completing the legal conversion course and the LPC some practitioners undertake an LLM to gain in depth knowledge and specialisation in a niche area in which their legal practice may be based.Find your PERFECT LLM PROGRAM